JamesRandall/AngularJS-OAuth2-Sample/README.md

-# angular-js

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+# AngularJS OAuth2 Sample App

+This project is the sample app for the [angularjs-oauth2 bower package](https://github.com/JamesRandall/AngularJS-OAuth2).

+This [blog post](http://www.azurefromthetrenches.com/?p=2241) gives an overview.